bytecodealliance/component-docs/component-model/src/language-support/using-wit-resources/rust.md

 4. We now have a working calculator type which implements the `engine` contract, but we must still connect that type to the `engine` resource type.
 This is done by implementing the generated `Guest` trait.
 For this WIT, the `Guest` trait contains nothing except an associated type.
 You can use an empty `struct` to implement the `Guest` trait on.
 Set the associated type for the resource - in our case, `Engine` - to the type which implements the resource trait - in our case, the `CalcEngine` `struct` which implements `GuestEngine`.
 Then use the `export!` macro to export the mapping:

     ```rust
+    // ... bindings & CalcEngine impl code ...

-    struct Implementation;
+    struct Component;

-    impl Guest for Implementation {
+    impl bindings::Guest for Component {
         type Engine = CalcEngine;
     }

-    bindings::export!(Implementation with_types_in bindings);
+    bindings::export!(Component);
     ```

 This completes the implementation of the calculator `engine` resource.
-Run `cargo component build` to create a component `.wasm` file.
+Run `cargo build --target=wasm32-wasip2` to create a component `.wasm` file.

 ## Importing and consuming a resource in a component

 To use the calculator engine in another component, that component must import the resource.

-1. Create a command component as shown in previous sections.
+1. [Create a runnable component](../../creating-runnable-components/rust.md) as shown in previous sections.

-2. Add a `wit/world.wit` to your project, and write a WIT world that imports the RPN calculator types:
+2. Add a `wit/component.wit` to your project, and write a WIT world that imports the RPN calculator types:

     ```wit
     package docs:rpn-cmd;